 They lead a team of research clinicians which oversee the collection of registry data, using accurately defined and standardise methodologies.
 They are also responsible for how the data is used, both for the research and investigations conducted by the SAB itself and by encouraging other investigators to use the Registry.
 All done with peer group reviews, thoroughly conducted by the whole SAB.

 An example of a SAB investigation, which has been published in the last six months , can be seen by clicking here ; it is about the characteristics of the patients enrolled in the Registry as at 30 September 2014, when there were 516 patients from 16 Countries.
-There are at November 2017, 1687 patients enrolled.
+There are at February 2019 852 patients enrolled and monitored ( out of 1787 registered since commencement )

 Since February 2015, the aHUS alliance has been a member of the Scientific Advisory Board to provide a patient perspective* on what it does.
 The alliance’s role has been enhanced by the acceptance by the SAB of a patient priority based research agenda formulated at the alliance’s Third General Meeting in London in June 2015, as a key part of the aHUS Registry’s Research Programme for 2016 onwards.( This has been published in an article which can be read in the Orphanet Journal of Rare Diseases at this link)